Andrii-Soroka/nav2017/README.md

-# nav2017
+# EventLogging
-NAV 2017 Source Code Management

-Base objects stored locally in Work Folder as "baseObjects"
+Event Logging for Dynamics NAV

+As shown in my session @NAVTechDays 2016.

+Use and add to as needed

 Gunnar Thor Gestsson
 http://www.dynamics.is
 @gunnargestsson
 gunnar@dynamics.is